MNA4/decode-the-drawings/README.md

 ```
 positions[i] = rays[i] * distances[i]
 ```

-and calculate the distance using the formula we just solved in step 3.
+And calculate the distance using the formula we just solved in step 4.1-4.2.

-**for step 5.3-5.4, nothing interesting happens, we just calculate the camera's position relative to the average balls position, and then we find the pen tip position in the camera's coordinate system.**
+**for step 4.4-4.5, nothing interesting happens, we just calculate the camera's position relative to the average balls position, and then we find the pen tip position in the camera's coordinate system.**

-### Step 5.5: computing the world's orientation from the camera's point of view
+### Step 4.6: Computing the world's orientation from the camera's point of view
 We know that the line formed by the green ball and the blue ball is parallel to the x-axis in the world's coordinate system (see Image 1).
 So we can use the vector from the green ball to the blue ball to compute the world's x-axis direction.

 To compute the z-axis, we cross the x-axis direction with the vector from the red ball to the blue ball.

 Finally, we compute the y-axis direction by crossing the z-axis with the x-axis.

-### Step 5.6: Convert Pen Tip Coordinates to World Coordinate System
+### Step 4.6: Convert Pen Tip Coordinates to World Coordinate System
 We use the following formula to convert the pen tip coordinates from the camera's coordinate system to the world's coordinate system:

 source: https://en.wikipedia.org/wiki/Euclidean_vector#Conversion_between_multiple_Cartesian_bases